WebberZone/contextual-related-posts/readme.txt

 = 3.3.0 =

+* Features:
+    * Related posts block allows you to set a custom header above the related posts.
+Leave blank to get the one from the main settings page.

 * Enhancements/modifications:
     * Moved Related Posts Tools page under Tools menu
+    * Related Posts block is now wrapped in `Disabled` tags to prevent accidental clicking of links in the block editor

 * Bug fixes:
     * Thumb width and height defaults to 150 in case the settings are missing